GovTechSG/techpass-user-docs/docs/log-in-with-techpass.md

 You have now successfully logged in to the service using your TechPass account.

-## Log in to TechPass portal
+## Log in to TechPass Portal

-TechPass users who have a non-SE GSIB device can log in to TechPass portal.
+TechPass users who have a non-SE GSIB device can log in to TechPass Portal.

-**To log in to TechPass portal**
+**To log in to TechPass Portal**

-1. Using your non-SE GSIB device, go to the [TechPass portal](http://portal.techpass.gov.sg/).
+1. Using your non-SE GSIB device, go to the [TechPass Portal](http://portal.techpass.gov.sg/).
 2. Click **Login with TechPass**.
 3. Sign in to your TechPass account or choose the required TechPass account.